 This database offers peer-reviewed annotated bibliographies on musicology and ethnomusicology.
 Bibliographies are browseable by subject area and keyword searchable.
 Contains a "My OBO" function that allows users to create personalized bibliographies of individual citations from different bibliographies.

 It provides comprehensive encyclopedic coverage of the most important disciplines, fields, and subject areas, among them popular music, opera, instruments, blues, gospel, recorded sound, and women composers.
 Its content spans multiple countries and languages--English, German, French, Italian, Dutch, and Greek.

 Social Explorer provides access to census demographic information about the United States from 1790 to present.
 Users can create maps and reports to visualize and analyze demography and social change throughout history.
 Datasets are available at a variety of geographic levels, including neighborhoods, counties, and states.
 A collection of interactive demographic maps can be viewed, queried, and exported as images or PowerPoint presentations.

 Access Information: Please note: This is a trial database.
-Access is active until the end of Fall 2017 semester.
+Access is active through January 2018.

 Coverage: 1849 - 1913 Maximum Concurrent Users: Unlimited